ayanonagon/talks/tryswift/BoundariesInPractice.md

 url_scheme://stories/12345
 ```

 ^ So that handles the stories case.
-But what if we handle to handle other URL’s?
+But what if we need to handle other URL’s?

 ---